-runs the national award scheme to recognise excellence in bullying intervention.
+to the national award scheme for excellence in bullying intervention.

 SHORTCUT TO GUIDES FOR MEMBERS

 BIG works with charities and organisations whose aims we support.

 PARENTS: Find advice on our BIG Help page